VaibhavRK/petBackend/README.md

 I have used expressjs, mongoose, mongodb atlas, multer, dotenv, xlsx, nodejs to build this backend.

-The routes are the same that is given in the problem.
 I have deployed this backend on heroku and you can use this link to get the pet data -

 https://pet-app-fastjob.herokuapp.com/api/pet